seb-bertrand/GoalLessMeat/README.md

 Each day encode what type of meal you had:

+- Vegan
+- Vegetarian
+- Fish based
 - Meat based
-- Vegetarian
-- Vegan

 ## Calendar view